 MBChB (Hons), MRCP, FRCR, FRCP, PhD

-Professor Alison Murray is the Roland Sutton Chair of Radiology at the University of Aberdeen.
+Professor Alison Murray is the Roland Sutton Professor of Radiology at the University of Aberdeen.
 She is Director of the Aberdeen Biomedical Imaging Centre (www.abdn.ac.uk/ims/research/abic), Lilian Sutton Building, University of Aberdeen.
 This houses the 3T research magnetic resonance imaging (MRI) scanner.
 Research MRI facilities are located within the acute NHS hospital and are immediately adjacent to the John Mallard Positron Emission Tomography (PET) Centre and the NHS Department of Nuclear Medicine, facilitating combined studies of brain structure and function.

 Structural, molecular and functional brain imaging using MRI, SPECT and PET.

 Main interest is in normal brain ageing and dementia.

 Other interests: brain imaging in neurodevelomental and other neurogedenerative disorders.

 Brain magnetic resonance imaging correlates of cognitive ageing and vascular risk factors in the Aberdeen 1936 Birth Cohort.

 Internal: Roger Staff, Chris McNeil, Louise Phillips, David Lurie, Carl Counsell, Bettina Platt, Mirella Delibegovic, Geraldine McNeil, Paul Haggarty, Roy Soiza, Susan Duthie, Phil Hannaford, Corri Black, Baukje de Roos, Lawrence Whalley.

 External: Joanna Wardlaw, Ian Deary, John Starr, Maria Valdez Hernandez, Dave Leon